StephaneWamba/Resume-Screening/README.md

 ## Getting Started

 To use this project, clone the repository and install the required Python packages.
-Instructions for running the Streamlit app locally and deploying to Heroku are included.
+Instructions for running the Streamlit app locally are included.

 ```bash
 git clone https://github.com/StephaneWamba/resume-classification-system.git